rainlanguage/docs.rainlang.xyz/docs/raindex/4-understanding-dotrain-files.md

 # Understanding dotrain files

-A dotrain (.rain) file is a configuration file that combines YAML front matter with rainlang fragments to define trading strategies and order parameters.
+A dotrain (.rain) file is a configuration file that combines YAML front matter with rainlang fragments, which is then composed by the tooling and the resultant document is the trading strategy.
+Parameters for the order can be set within the bindings.

 ### File Structure
 A dotrain file consists of two main sections:

-* YAML Front Matter: Configuration metadata and settings
+* YAML Front Matter: Configuring bindings and settings
-* Rainlang Fragment: Strategy implementation code
+* Rainlang Fragment: Expression representing the trading strategy written in rainlang.

-These sections are separated by a triple-dash delimiter (---).
+These sections are separated by a triple-dash delimiter (`---`).

 ###  Components